 In addition to getting physically and mentally prepped, the other part is raising about $1,500 for this trip to help with airfare, hotel, entry fees, tanning and makeup.
-I’d love your help.
-Can you help me get there?

 The desire to compete came after losing about 30 pounds as I ran half marathons.
 I was a local run leader for a nationwide woman’s running group, which helped me and other women focus on their personal fitness goals.

 When was the last time you had an aha moment and what was it about?